jomarderrie/kamerReserveringbackend/README.md

   `Spring Boot` Web Java backend application that exposes a Rest API to create, retrieve and delete rooms with reservation.
 If a user has `ADMIN` role he/she can also retrieve information of other users or delete them.
 The application secured endpoints can just be accessed if a valid basic auth token is provided.

-  In order to get the basic auth access token, the user can login using the credentials (`username` and `password`) created when he/she signed up directly to the application.
+  In order to get the basic auth access token, the user can login using the credentials (`username` and `password`) created when he/she signed up directly to the application. it uses becrypt to encrypt the password

   `kamerreserveringbackend` stores its data in h2 database.